Adamgzlez/Sysadmin-Lab/README.md

 - Create and assign users for services.
 - Auditing the services being ran on the server.
-- Analyzing permissions on sensitve files and changing permission if needed.
+- Analyzing permissions on sensitive files and changing permission if needed.
 - Making group folders and assigning users

 ### Tools Used